RNDr Air Marshall Karel Janoušek

 Compared to Karel Janoušek, Alois Vicherek was an expert pilot, much more technically oriented.
 They both served in the Austrian-Hungarian Army, and were both captured by the Russians during the Brussilov’s offensive in July 1916.
 They were promoted together to the rank of Colonel (July 1933) and the Brigadier General (January 1, 1937), and on May 1, 1940, to Divisional General.
 The unpopularity of Gen. Vicherek among Czech airmen was caused by his decision to surrender all assets after the creation of the Protectorate and the fact that he showed up among the same people under a different name.

 There was a major problem which bothered Czechoslovak airmen in France and that was the fact that they had to enlist into the French Foreign Legion for five years without their previous ranks being recognised.
 This only changed after implementation of the decrees which recognised the Czechoslovak Army in France (January 24, 1940), and decrees which recognised their status including their ranks and financial support (March 2, 1940).
-Once Janoušek was authorised to organise and manage training of Czechoslovak Airmen, he was expected to take over command of the planned (but never built) Czechoslovak Air Force Training Center, which was to be created in Cognac, a project which due to rapid unraveling of the war never materialised.
-On May 10, 1940, the Wehrmacht launched its air campaign against the the Low Countries and on June 5, 1940, against France which capitulated on June 22, 1940.
+Once Janoušek was authorised to organise and manage training of Czechoslovak Airmen, he was expected to take over command of the planned (but never built) Czechoslovak Air Force Training Center, which was to be created in Cognac, a project which due to rapid unravelling of the war never materialised.
+On May 10, 1940, the Wehrmacht launched its air campaign against the Low Countries and on June 5, 1940, against France which capitulated on June 22, 1940.
 In total, 135 Czechoslovak airmen participated in the campaign, dispersed in 26 squadrons, which represented 12% of the French Air Force.
 Czechoslovak fighter pilots flew about 3,000 operational flights and 3,800 operational hours in the Battle of France.
-They shot down 78 enemy aircraft with 14 probables, which represents 12% of the total damage inflicted by French Air Force on Germany.
-Of the 135 airmen participating in the Battle of France, 18 were killed or were listed missing and 30 were wounded.
+They shot down 78 enemy aircraft with 14 probables, which represents 12% of the total damage inflicted by the French Air Force on Germany.
+Of the 135 airmen participating in the Battle of France, 27 were killed and 30 were wounded.
 In addition, 26 members of bomber squadrons flew 134 operational flights (390 operational hours).
 Contributions of Czechoslovak airmen were recognised with the award of numerous Czechoslovak and French awards.
 On June 18, 1940, a day after the French request for conditions for an armistice, in the ubiquitous chaos of collapsing France, General Janoušek got evacuated to Great Britain.
 His decision was to let the airmen to evacuate from France individually to England.
-Together with a large group of Czechoslovak airmen he left French port of Bordeaux on board the ship ‘Karanan’ which on June 21, 1940, brought them to Falmouth in England.
+Together with a large group of Czechoslovak airmen, he left French port of Bordeaux on board the ship ‘Karanan’ which on June 21, 1940, brought them to Falmouth in England.
 In the period from June to August 1940, 932 Czechoslovak airmen managed to evacuate France and get to England.

 On British Soil